Triggering partitions

 Implementing Event-driven

-As mentioned earlier, event-driven pipelines are a bit more complex because they require maintaining state — specifically, knowing which data has already been processed and which is new.
-The good news is that Dagster handles most of this complexity for you through an abstraction called sensors.
+As mentioned earlier, event-driven pipelines are a bit more complex because they require maintaining state, specifically knowing which data has already been processed and which is new.
+The good news is that Dagster handles most of the complexity around state management through an abstraction called sensors.

-Sensors in Dagster allow you to monitor external systems — like cloud storage or APIs — and trigger pipeline runs when new data is detected.
-They are particularly useful when working with dynamic partitions, where the set of valid partition keys can change over time.
+Sensors in Dagster allow you to monitor external systems, like cloud storage, and trigger pipeline runs when new data is detected.
+They are particularly useful when working with dynamic partitions, where the set of valid partition keys is not always known.

-Here’s an example of what a sensor might look like for a dynamically partitioned asset using s3_partitions_def:
+Here’s an example of what a sensor might look like for a dynamically partitioned asset:

 import json